ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 {{< date-last-mod >}}

 This is part four in a [seven-part series]({{< relref "/tutorials/vim-latex/intro" >}}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
-This article covers the excellent [VimTeX plugin](https://github.com/lervag/vimtex/), a modular Vim and Neovim plugin with a boatload of useful features for writing LaTeX files.
+This article covers the excellent [VimTeX plugin](https://github.com/lervag/vimtex/), a modular Vim and Neovim plugin with heaps of useful features for writing LaTeX files.
-VimTeX is probably *the* reason to chose Vim or Neovim as a LaTeX editor.

 {{< toc level="2" title="Contents of this article" >}}